Fire TV Stick Remote Not Working: Reasons and DIY Fixes

 [6].
 Go down and select Add New Remote.
 Navigate to the remote name and press and hold down the Home button.

 [7].
 By now, your secondary remote should be paired with the Fire TV.
 So check if the remote is working fine.
-If the second remote is also not working, then the issue may be with the Fire TV stick.
+If the second remote is also not working, the issue may be with the Fire TV Stick.

 If your remote is not connecting to your device, it means that so many devices are already paired to your Firestick.
-So you can unpair the unused Firestick devices from the list to pair the remote you are using right now.
+So you can unpair the Firestick remote from the list.
+After that, pair a new remote to the device and use it.

 [1] Navigate to Settings (Gear icon) on the home screen.

-[3] Then, Select the Search Firestick TV Remotes option and tap on the Ok button.
+[3] Then, Select the Search Firestick TV Remotes option and tap the OK button.

 [4] Choose the remote that you want to unpair from the device.